HaiShaw/cs255-project1/README.txt

         application criteria -assuming underlying sjcl.cipher.aes is an ideal cipher, then with 128bit block/digest size, it takes O(2^64) evaluations of AES (E,D) to find a hash collision (the birthday paradox).

+    -   For the aes128_hash(), we use Merkle-Damgard Compliant but simple length padding scheme:
+        If message is exact even number of blocks, we add 128bit padding as "1...0||(64Bit length encoding)" at the end.
+        If message does not end w/. block boundry, we first add "1...0" to its last block, then add 128bit padding as "0...0||(64Bit length encoding)" at the end.

+    -   This design of the project is not to prevent active attack, as one user can still remove or overwrite the cipher text data of another user if they happen to share the machine or browser.
+Instead the implementaion is designed to prevent passive attack as much as possible, i.e. user can't get any useful info of another even they share PC.